jboley/MutexTest/README.md

 On iOS, we have multiple different ways of synchronizing state between threads, but it's not always obvious which option will perform the best.

-I made a small app to test two different types of data structures: a ring buffer and a threadsafe dictionary.
+I made a small app to test two different types of data structures (a ring buffer and a threadsafe dictionary), using a variety of different synchronization primitives.
 All tests were run on an iPhone 11 Pro running iOS 13.2.3.
-Each test was run 5 times and the highest/lowest times were discarded.
+Each test was run 5 times and the highest and lowest times were discarded.

 Ring Buffer
 -----------